paulk-asert/MakeTestingGroovy/README.md

 Hints for using
 ---------------

 Firstly, clone this repo or download the associated zip from github.
-At the comand prompt with Java in the path, type `./gradlew idea`.
+At the command prompt with Java in the path, type `./gradlew idea`.
 (Windows users just use `gradlew idea`.)
 Now, open the generated `MakeTestingGroovy.ipr` in IntelliJ IDEA and run the "test" examples from within IntelliJ IDEA unless otherwise noted in individual projects README files.